To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Don’t want to cover your dog with potentially toxic chemicals?
 There are many more natural flea and tick prevention products on the market.

 Some experts say essential oils work just as well.
-Cedarwood, lavender, lemongrass, and citronella are a safe way to go, but be sure to dilute them in olive oil or sweet almond oil before applying them to your dog.
+Cedarwood, lavender, lemongrass, and citronella are safe choices, but be sure to dilute them in olive oil or sweet almond oil before applying them to your dog.

 If you’re looking for other natural options to prevent your dog from getting fleas and ticks, here are some of our recommendations.
 You can also learn more in our detailed article on homemade flea and tick prevention.